North Korea–Tanzania relations

-North Korean–Tanzanian relations (탄자니아-조선민주주의인민공화국 관계) are bilateral relations between Democratic People's Republic of Korea and Tanzania.
+North Korea–Tanzania relations are bilateral relations between Democratic People's Republic of Korea and Tanzania.
 Tanzania and North Korea have a long history of military co-operation, going back to their mutual support for anti-imperialist struggle in southern Africa during the Cold War.

 Incidents

 North Korea has provided military aid to African nations since the early 1970s to assist African nations in their liberation struggle.
 In 2014, both Uganda and Tanzania were accused by the United Nations over various arms deals with North Korea.
 The UN claimed Tanzania had traded in arms illegally, breaking the embargo placed upon North Korea.
 Experts claimed that 18 military technicians were involved in refurbishing and maintaining Tanzania Air Force F-7 jets and other military aircraft.
 Barack Obama highlighted this point during his visit to Tanzania; Tanzania's foreign minister denied any arms deals with North Korea, but said that using North Korean technicians was not in violation of the UN sanctions.